DPBayes/dpdl/docs/experiments.md

   type: float
 ```

-The accuracy for the last trial is calculated using the test set (10000 examples).
+We then train a final model with the best params first on the training set and then on the validation set.
+The metrics for the final model are calculated using the test set (10000 examples).

 When training using a subset of the data the training and validation data is divided according to the proportions.
 For examples, for 10% of CIFAR100 that is 4500 training examples and 5000 validation examples.